zckrs/gulp-css-base64/README.md

 Default value: ``

-*Notes: By default plugin used the current directory of gulpfile.js.
-But you can define a base directory for your local resources.*
+Notes: Work with **relative path of gulpfile.js**.
+By default plugin used the current directory of gulpfile.js to find local resources.

 #### options.maxWeightResource